JVthearchitect/NBA-Stats-Project/README.md

 # NBA-Stats-Project
 Web scraping NBA stats website and analyzing the data

-Jupyter Notebook is included in files as NBA-Stats-Project.ipynb.
+Jupyter Notebook is included in files as NBA Stats Project.ipynb.